 The Z-Noise plugin from Waves features real-time noise profiling to identify and remove unwanted noise from audio signals.
 Its innovative transient preservation maintains the wanted signal while its advanced noise reduction programming rids of noise.
 From ground hum, hiss and computer fans to more dynamic noise, Waves’ Z-Noise will help clean up your recordings without overly affecting the true signal.

 This plugin offers 5 bands in its noise profile, reading and reacting to each band individually.
 Its enhanced low-frequency resolution allows it to clean up low-end noise without overly affecting the wanted signal.

-Utilizing the most recent psychoacoustic research and multilevel decision algorithms, the Z-Noise plugin can remove what is considered noise while preserving the sonic clarity of the source.
+Employing the most recent psychoacoustic research and multilevel decision algorithms, the Z-Noise plugin can remove what is considered noise while preserving the sonic clarity of the source.
 This is particularly true of consistent noise, though the Z-Noise is also well-equipped to deal with more dynamic noise levels.

 By properly dialling in the dynamic and time controls, Z-Noise is capable of reducing noise while also preserving the audio quality of the intended signal.

 Wave’s Z-Noise is a single-ended noise reduction algorithm, meaning it does not require an encoded original recording.
-Rather, it will learn or extract the noise profile from the audio signal itself in order to distinguish between noise and signal.
+Rather, it will learn or extract the noise profile from the audio signal itself to distinguish between noise and signal.